Home » FAQs » Working Together

 Here are our preferences:

-We are a teaching law firm, meaning, we always have associate attorneys working on cases.
+We are a teaching law firm, which means we always have associate attorneys working on cases.
 This is our obligation to the legal profession.
 We also use paralegals to keep our client’s legal costs down.

-So you may have two attorneys and a paralegal working on your case.
-So who do you communicate with?
+You may have two attorneys and a paralegal working on your case.
+Who do you communicate with?
+The answer is it depends on what your question is:

-Probates in Texas are not fast, and even getting the courts to schedule hearings can take time.
-The intestate cases are even slower (those without a will), as the court will take time to assign an attorney ad litem, and the ad litems are often painfully slow to work probate cases.
+Getting the courts to schedule hearings can take time.
+The intestate cases are even slower (those without a will), as the court will take time to assign an attorney ad litem, and the ad litems are often slow to work probate cases.

 Hang in there.
 We’ll work through it.
 But if you are really concerned and feel that the case isn’t moving, or you see something going on with your case that you don’t understand, please let us know about the concern.